 To safely perform a BKA, a standard surgical team should be assembled, including the operating surgeon, anesthesiologist, scrub tech, and circulator.
 Given the difficulty of managing and operating circumferentially on a lower extremity, a first surgical assist and often a second are exceedingly helpful if available.

 Imaging is equally essential.
-Radiographic films must be taken to include an anterior-posterior and lateral view of the extremity, including the foot, ankle, tibia/fibula, and knee, to assess for concomitant fracture, subcutaneous air, intact proximal bone, etc. Similarly, an MRI may determine the adequacy of soft tissues.
-For instance, if a large degloving injury is present proximally but poorly visualized on physical exam or other imaging, this may affect the operative site for a BKA.
+Radiographic films must include an anterior-posterior and lateral view of the extremity, including the foot, ankle, tibia/fibula, and knee, to assess for concomitant fracture, subcutaneous air, intact proximal bone, etc. Similarly, an MRI may determine the adequacy of soft tissues.
+For instance, if a sizeable degloving injury is present proximally but poorly visualized on physical exam or other imaging, this may affect the decision for a BKA.

-The tibial nerve and deep and superficial peroneal nerves are identified within their respective neurovascular bundles.
+The tibial and deep and superficial peroneal nerves are identified within their respective neurovascular bundles.
 Each nerve is injected with 1% lidocaine (optional), placed under gentle traction, and sharply divided with a fresh scalpel blade.
-This allows for retraction of the nerve, avoiding the development of a painful neuroma distally at the BKA stump.
-Each major artery, including the anterior and posterior tibial arteries, is identified and ligated with a silk tie.
+This allows for nerve retraction, avoiding the development of a painful neuroma distally at the BKA stump.
+Each major artery, including the anterior and posterior tibial, is identified and ligated with a silk tie.

 The tourniquet is released, and adequate hemostasis is obtained through a cautery or ligation of major bleeding vessels.
-A drain is placed in the wound, and the fascia is then approximated, followed by the subcutaneous tissue and finally the skin.
+A drain is placed in the wound, and the fascia is approximated, followed by the subcutaneous tissue and, finally, the skin.
 This may be sutured or stapled based on surgeon preference.

 The stump is dressed with a sterile dressing and placed into a well-padded splint or knee immobilizer.
 This will protect healing soft tissue and prevent the development of early flexion contracture at the knee, limiting postoperative mobility with a prosthesis.

 In the immediate postoperative setting, the limb stump should be serially examined every 24 to 48 hours for necrosis of the skin edges, bleeding, and signs of infection.
 Any drains should be removed once there is sufficiently minimal drainage according to surgeon preference.
 Once the wound is healing well, a stump shrinker may be placed, providing circumferential compression around the stump and distal extremity.
-A prosthetics company should be contacted, with a formal patient evaluation performed, and the provisional prosthetic is chosen.
+A prosthetics company should be contacted with a formal patient evaluation, and the provisional prosthetic should be chosen.
 Ultimately, there are many forms of prosthetics for lower limbs, and patient preference, condition, and insurance, among other factors, will dictate which prosthetic is the best long-term option.

 Chronic complications of BKAs include the development of painful neuromas from transected nerves, highlighting the importance of proper intraoperative technique as described above.
 Phantom limb pain, or the perception of pain or troubling sensation in the missing limb, is a common complaint.
-They address this with a mirror box, local injections, adjustment to the prosthesis, or a variety of other modalities.
-The psychiatric and psychosomatic effects of a BKA should not be overlooked in postoperative patients as this cohort has been shown to have higher rates of depression and suicide.
+They address this with a mirror box, local injections, adjustment to the prosthesis, or various other modalities.
+The psychiatric and psychosomatic effects of a BKA should not be overlooked in postoperative patients, as this cohort has been shown to have higher rates of depression and suicide.

 Enhancing Healthcare Team Outcomes

-In the peri-surgical environment surrounding a BKA, close communication across all healthcare disciplines is paramount.
+In the peri-surgical environment surrounding a BKA, close communication across all healthcare disciplines forming the interprofessional team is paramount.
 The initial workup of ischemic and infectious limb-compromising diagnoses often begins in the emergency department or local clinic, where prompt assessment, triage, and workup are critical.
-The emergency physician must recognize which patients require emergent versus urgent versus planned surgical care.
+The emergency clinician must recognize which patients require emergent versus urgent versus planned surgical care.
 This is determined via the clinical picture, including vital signs and exam, and through an assessment of infectious labs, CBC, BMP, lactic acid, base deficit, blood cultures, and radiographic imaging.

 Finally, attention should be given to the postoperative patient's mental status, including the potential need for psychiatric evaluation and care.
 Every postoperative patient should have an attentive primary healthcare provider to follow up closely after hospital discharge.
+Interprofessional care coordination before, during, and after these procedures will result in better patient outcomes.
 [Level 5]